 Do you have more than $5,000 in credit card debt?
 If so, you're more likely earning over $70,000 per year1, as people who fall into this category rack up larger bills.
 No matter how much you earn or how large your credit card bill is though, you'll need to pay it all off one day.
 The sooner you do, the better it will be for your credit report, and your financial future.

 However, when you have a large bill to clear, you might feel like you're fighting a losing battle.
 You don't know where to start, or whether the debt is going to affect your credit report over time.
 These five easy steps will set you on the right path to being debt free, and having a sound Equifax credit score.

 1. Check your credit score

 When you have debt, it's important to know if it will affect your credit score.
 If it is going to, you need to focus on paying it off sooner, otherwise it could leave lasting damage.
-You can check your Equifax Score, and related Equifax credit report with Equifax.
+You can check your Equifax Score, and related Equifax credit report with subscription packages from Equifax.
 We can have your detailed information with you quickly, so you won't be left waiting for vital information about your finances.

 2. Calculate what you owe